bsherman/ublue-custom/README.md

   - `just distrobox-fedora`
   - `just distrobox-opensuse`
   - `just distrobox-ubuntu`
-- Install various flatpak collections:
+- These flatpak directives are temporarily not working:
   - `just setup-flatpaks` - Install a selection of flatpaks (in my case, usually on parents' laptops but not kids')
   - `just setup-media-flatpaks` - Install Audacity, Inkscape, Kdenlive, Krita, and OBS
   - `just setup-other-flatpaks` - Install misc stuff mostly used only by me amongst my family